 This course will provide instruction pertinent to patient care and safety relative to computed tomography.
 The course will provide specific instruction for advanced CT procedures including biopsies and ablations.
 The course will discuss radiation safety and altering parameters for patient dose reduction.
 The course will provide an in depth look at CT contrast media including patient preparations.

-Clock hours of lab: 10 Clock hours of classroom lecture: 40 Clock hours of individual and small group tutoring: provided to student on an as-needed basis Pre-Requisite: N/A
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis